Arkansas governor dismisses calls for full execution probe

 Hutchinson said Williams’ execution will be reviewed by the Department of Correction, which is typical any time an inmate is put to death.
 He said a written report would not be issued.

-The governor said he does not think Arkansas needs to change its execution protocol, citing court rulings that have upheld the use of the sedative midazolam, which was a component of Williams’ injection.
-But he has not ordered prison officials to find a replacement for its supply of the drug, which expires Sunday.
+The governor said he does not think Arkansas needs to change its execution protocol, citing court rulings that have upheld the use of midazolam, which has also been used in flawed executions in other states.
+But he has not ordered prison officials to find a replacement for Arkansas’ supply of the drug, which expires Sunday.

 An Associated Press reporter who witnessed the execution said that about three minutes in, Williams’ body jerked 15 times in quick succession, lurching violently against the leather restraint across his chest.
 Then the rate slowed for a final five movements.